Second-in-Command (SIC) Training

 Our DC-3 Second in Command (SIC) training offers pilots a rare opportunity to gain experience in one of the most iconic aircraft in aviation history.
 Under the guidance of highly qualified instructors, participants learn the fundamentals of multi-crew coordination, vintage aircraft operations, and the unique handling characteristics of the Douglas DC-3.
 This program is designed for aviators who wish to expand their skill set, log valuable SIC flight time, and be part of preserving an enduring legacy of flight.

-*Price is per hour of flight time.
-Expect 2~3 hours of ground instruction and 3-5 hours of flight time for SIC proficiency and endorsement.
+The cost of $7,500 is based on 2 hours of flight time and 3-5 hours of ground instruction for SIC proficiency and endorsement.

 Our DC-3 Second in Command (SIC) training offers pilots a rare opportunity to gain experience in one of the most iconic aircraft in aviation history.
 Under the guidance of highly qualified instructors, participants learn the fundamentals of multi-crew coordination, vintage aircraft operations, and the unique handling characteristics of the Douglas DC-3.
 This program is designed for aviators who wish to expand their skill set, log valuable SIC flight time, and be part of preserving an enduring legacy of flight.

-*Price is per hour of flight time.
-Expect 2~3 hours of ground instruction and 3-5 hours of flight time for SIC proficiency and endorsement.
+The cost of $7,500 is based on 2 hours of flight time and 3-5 hours of ground instruction for SIC proficiency and endorsement.

 Overview